March 26, 2026

 For anyone who wants to know what's inside:

-Free, open source, 352KB.
-Signed and notarized by Apple.
+$4.99 on the Mac App Store.
+Signed and sandboxed by Apple.
 The WiFi notification Apple forgot to build.

 WHY THIS EXISTS

 I searched for a macOS WiFi disconnect notifier.
-The options were: heavyweight network monitoring suites that cost money, shell script hacks that drain battery and miss events, or Hammerspoon configurations that require a 100MB scripting runtime.
+The options were: heavyweight network monitoring suites that cost real money, shell script hacks that drain battery and miss events between polls, or Hammerspoon configurations that require a 100MB scripting runtime.

 There was no lightweight, event-driven, native macOS app that just tells you when your WiFi drops.
 So I built one.
-The dead network auto-disconnect was the feature that pushed it from "personal utility" to "something other people need."
+The per-network reliability tracking and the one-click ISP-receipt feature were what pushed it from "personal utility" to "something other people need."

-If your WiFi has ever dropped without you knowing — and it has — give Dropout a try.
+If your WiFi has ever dropped without you knowing — and it has — give SignalDrop a try.